marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/count.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: COUNT, array, conditionally count elements, array, element counting, array, number of elements

 .. _count:

-.. index:: COUNT

-.. index:: array, conditionally count elements

-.. index:: array, element counting

-.. index:: array, number of elements

 COUNT --- Count function
 ************************